 If you are into cars, you have probably heard about the torque converter before and the problems associated with it.

-In this article, you will probably find all the information you need about the torque converter.
+In this article, you will find all information you need about the torque converter.
 You will find information about how it works, the most common symptoms and causes of a faulty torque converter, and how to test the torque converter.
-If you can’t find your question just comment at the bottom of the article.
+If you cannot find your question, simply comment at the end of the article.

 Several strange symptoms can occur with a faulty or failing torque converter.

 The most common symptoms of a bad torque converter are transmission slipping, rough idling, rough acceleration, car won’t move at all, or noises from the transmission.